UoYCS-plasma/P-GP2/README.md

 -o - Specify directory for generated code and program output.

--o - Specify a program name.
+-m - Specify a program name.
 If this argument is supplied, all variable names will be prefixed with the given name and, instead of a executable program, a library will be generated where a apply_[program name] function can be used to apply the program to a GP 2 host graph.
 Helpful for intergrating a program with other c code.

 The compiler can also be used to validate GP 2 source files.